Key takeaways

 Processing takes approximately 20–30 working days.

-The visa is renewable up to 5 years total, offering a potential path to permanent residency and even Spanish citizenship.
+The visa is renewable up to 5 years in total, offering a potential path to permanent residency and even Spanish citizenship.

 As a digital nomad, your tax residency depends on your physical presence in Spain.